Reposted from the wayback machine because it’s that time of year!

 - 10 tips for getting along with your mother-in-law: I might need to reread this one during the visit or copy down the key points on a tiny piece of paper I keep in my pocket.
 Clearly, I ought to remember my own values, but allow for grandparent privilege.
 Yeah, totally.

-I also want to give a nod to the Happiest Mom, Meagan Francis (author of The Happiest Mom).
+I also want to give a nod to Meagan Francis from the Happiest Mom (author of The Happiest Mom).
 She is the happy mom of five children who prioritizes her own happiness and celebrates imperfection.
 If I can handle a few more great suggestions, she gives a couple:

 - 4 helpful tips for moms dealing with critics: Does everyone else around the room have an opinion about your parenting?
 I love these tips for shaking off the critics.
 I could have used these last year.